microsoft/hyperspace/CONTRIBUTING.md

 If general consensus cannot be reached, the proposal review group decides the next step by reviewing and discussing the issue and reaching a consensus among themselves.

+### Submitting PRs

+Once the proposal is accepted, the contributor is welcomed to start submitting PRs.
+Since a major feature typically requires big code changes, it would be preferred if the work is divided into smaller sub-tasks, where each task maps to one PR.
+Please refer to this [doc](https://github.com/google/eng-practices/blob/master/review/developer/small-cls.md) why small PRs (if applicable) are preferred.

 ## Becoming a Hyperspace Committer

 The Hyperspace team will add new committers from the active contributors, based on their contributions to Hyperspace.
 The qualifications for new committers are derived from [Apache Spark Contributor Guide](https://spark.apache.org/contributing.html):